innovation-first/paradox-innovation/content/blogs/innovation-strategy-part-two/index.md

 - Identifying potential customers.
 - Deciding on the best delivery model (inner source, open source, or internal use).
 - Delivering a POC or MVP with an acceptable TLR (technology readiness level).
+- Favor as much as possible co-innovation with real customers and use cases.

 This fragmented approach often results in inefficiencies, resource struggles, and delays due to unrelated obstacles.
-It does not foster innovation.
+All in all, it does not foster innovation.

 ## The *Innovation First* Recipe

-We streamlined the six projects with the following approach:
+As part of the *Innovation first* initiative, we tried to improve the process and strenghten the following aspects:

 - **Focus on a common ground:**
-  - **Fmt** demonstrates use cases on Kubernetes applications.
+  - **FMT** is demonstrated on Kubernetes applications.
-  - **Thalc** monitors Kubernetes applications.
+  - **THALC** monitors Kubernetes applications.
-  - **Rift** aligns with generative AI strategies derived from **Sara**'s findings.
+  - **RIFT** aligns with generative AI strategies derived from **SARA**'s findings.
 - **Encourage customer and business-oriented feedback** wherever possible.
+  - we decided to package the three *FMT*, **THALC** and **RIFT** as one demonstrated Frugal-IT suite.
 - **Standardize technical practices:**
   - Use the same CI/CD pipelines, GitLab, inner source strategy, and security architecture.
   - Adopt cloud-native principles with Kubernetes-centric packaging.
-  - Rely on the **Innovation Lab** as the primary development platform.
+  - Rely on the **Innovation Lab platform** as the primary development platform.
-  - Share development challenges and solutions, especially for generative AI.
-- **Promote collaboration and knowledge sharing:** Teams share successes and failures with the widest possible audience.
+- **Promote collaboration and knowledge sharing:** Teams share successes and failures with the *widest* possible audience.

 ## Impact and Benefits

+After a first year of prototyping these improvments here we are at the end of the year.

-### A Clear Technical Policy
+### A Clearer Technical Strategy

-The alignment of all 2024 projects with a cohesive technical strategy underscores our focus on cloud-native, Kubernetes-centric architectures.
-Despite the complexities of our ESN model, we have demonstrated industrial robustness, scalability, and security.

-Do not misunderstand our point here, the technical strategy of an ESN like Thales Services Numériques is clearly not as simple as the one of a product vendor.
-Yet, we demonstrated through the six projects at play here our focus on cloud-native, kubernetes centric architectures, with no compromise on industrial robustness and security.
+As a Digital Service Company (Entreprise de Services Numériques or "ESN" in French) like Thales Services Numériques, we have a broad scope of expertise and services.
+This breadth makes our technical strategy inherently richer and more diverse compared to that of a typical software product company.
+Yet, all the innovation projects referenced here share a unified vision and emphasize robust, secure development.
+Most of our solutions handle critical and sensitive data, whether deployed on-premise or in sovereign cloud environments.

+This was significantly strengthened by teams working closely together and with a deeper alignment of goals.

 ### A Win-Win Strategy